 You can also find pancakes, panini and avocado bagels, although they don’t mess with traditional breakfast.

-Lampadina looks like the place you can find also in London, Madrid or NYC.
-But the coffee is great and this is a good news.
+Lampadina looks like a place you can find also in London, Madrid or NYC.
+But the coffee is great and this is good news.

 During summer ask for a refreshing and tasty cold brew.

 Via Barberia, 34, 40123, Bologna